-16. Canvassing
+13. Canvassing

-Whilst CIM recognises that some candidates will engage in canvassing, and does not intend to prevent this activity, there are some restrictions that are placed on canvassing activities
+Whilst CIM recognises that some candidates will engage in canvassing, and does not intend to prevent this activity, there are some restrictions that are placed on canvassing activities.

-- No statement, remarks or details of any kind shall be published in any form whatsoever by CIM itself in respect of candidates and in connection with elections, without the prior written consent of the Returning Officer. - CIM staff, whether or not members, must not canvass on behalf of any candidate, or be involved in any such activities. - Candidates and their supporters must not make use of CIM resources, including membership details or mailing lists for the purposes of canvassing.
+- No statement, remarks or details of any kind will be published in any form whatsoever by CIM itself in respect of candidates and in connection with elections, without the prior written consent of the Returning Officer. - CIM staff, whether or not members, must not canvass on behalf of any candidate, or be involved in any such activities. - Candidates and their supporters must not make use of CIM resources, including membership details or mailing lists for the purposes of canvassing.
 All candidates should ensure that they comply with Data Protection legislation in the UK and with similar legislative provision in other jurisdictions.
-Where a candidate has access to membership details in another capacity (eg through SIG or regional involvement) they must not use those details for canvassing. - During the period of the election; candidates will not canvass using any official CIM approved social media site, including LinkedIn, Facebook or Twitter or any other official CIM site or similar medium which may become available in the future.
+Where a candidate has access to membership details in another capacity (e.g. through SIG or regional involvement) they must not use those details for canvassing. - During the period of the election; candidates must not canvass using any official CIM approved social media site, including LinkedIn, Facebook or Twitter.
 CIM may utilise these channels to publicise the elections or provide all candidates an opportunity to engage with members via them. - Candidates and their supporters are reminded that any action which could be construed as buying or procuring, advertising or offering incentives to encourage voting, is not permitted.

-17. Voting
+14. Voting

-- 17.1 Voting papers will always be dispatched at least four weeks before the date set for the close of voting.
-Voting papers will be sent to all members entitled to vote, and will include - the names of the candidates and the names of those nominating the candidates - the election manifesto and biographical details for candidates. - details of the voting procedure, including the date for the close of voting, and the address to which votes should be sent
+- 14.1 Voting papers will always be dispatched at least four weeks before the date set for the close of voting.
+Voting papers will be sent to all members entitled to vote, and will include: - the names of the candidates and the names of those nominating the candidates. - the election manifesto and biographical details for candidates. - details of the voting procedure, including the date for the close of voting, and the address to which votes should be sent. - instructions on how to vote. - a business reply, or freepost envelope, if being used.

-- a ballot form, or if an alternative voting method is being used, instructions on how to vote - a business reply, or freepost envelope, if being used. - 17.2 It shall be at the discretion of the Returning Officer how the information is provided to members, but, for the avoidance of doubt, the inclusion of voting papers with, or within, a CIM publication that is sent to all members will meet the requirements of this section.
-In addition to providing the information to individual members, the voting papers (excluding the ballot paper and returning envelope) will also be published on the CIM Website. - 17.3 CIM is responsible for ensuring that voting papers, or details of how to vote, are dispatched to members at their notified address (see 18).
+- 14.2 It will be at the discretion of the Returning Officer how the information is provided to members, but, for the avoidance of doubt, the inclusion of voting papers with, or within, a CIM publication that is sent to all members will meet the requirements of this section.
+In addition to providing the information to individual members, the voting papers (excluding the ballot and returning envelope) will also be published prominently on the CIM Website. - 14.3 CIM is responsible for ensuring that voting papers, or details of how to vote, are dispatched to members at their notified address (see 15).
 Papers are dispatched in good faith.
-However, the non-receipt of a ballot paper, or any other election materials, by any member or members shall not invalidate an election.
+However, the non-receipt of a ballot paper, or any other election materials, by any member or members will not invalidate an election.